Peiliang/pathoml.github.io/Specification/Use_Cases/Population-based Prognosis Analysis/Readme.md

 ## Population-based Phenotype Characterization

-This use case demonstrates how to analyze histopathological features contained in whole-slide-images of large patient populations using HistoML.
+This use case demonstrates how to analyze histopathological features contained in whole-slide-images of large patient populations using PathoML.

 #### Important Files

 Grade1~3.rq & Endothelial.rq: Sparql queries for 4 types of cells.

-Analysis.java: Source code of generating HistoML representations and run Sparql queries.
+Analysis.java: Source code of generating PathoML representations and run Sparql queries.

 Execute.py: Execute the use case.

-Representation folder: HistoML representations used in this use case.
+Representation folder: PathoML representations used in this use case.

 #### How to Use

-In this use cases, HistoML representations of ccRCC slides are in "Representation" folder.
+In this use cases, PathoML representations of ccRCC slides are in "Representation" folder.
 The original CCRCC Nuclei Grading Dataset can be downloaded from [here](https://dataset.chenli.group/home/ccrcc-grading).
 This dataset contains 1,000 512x512 images for CCRCC Nuclei Grading and Segmentation tasks.

 Run the use case: